Honda XR 400 vs Suzuki DRZ 400 – Which is better?

 But for all this, the team at Ride Expeditions would choose the XR over the DRZ every time.
 OK it doesn’t have an electric start, but with better suspension, handling and off-road performance and one of the best seats ever fitted to a dirt bike, the trade off to choose the red bike is an easy one.
 We travel to some of the most remote parts of the planet on our tours and for us the pure engineering simplicity of the XR400 is the obvious choice.

 But here’s the rub – while the Honda might be the choice of the two in this test, both are outclassed by the more modern machinery on the market right now.
-Although both bikes have proved more than up to the challenge of trail riding in the Cambodian jungle and riders around the world continue to love them, the reality is that they are both heavy and bulky compared to the new metal.
-From 2016 we are phasing out the both the faithful DRs and the dogged XR and replacing with them with the total wonderful KTM EXC450F.
-It’s a bike that has dominated enduro and trail riding for years, and we can hardly wait
+Although both bikes have proved more than up to the challenge of trail riding in the Laos jungle and riders around the world continue to love them, the reality is that they are both heavy and bulky compared to the new metal.
+From 2016 we phased out both the faithful DRs and the dogged XR replacing them with the total wonderful Kawasaki KLX300 and Yamaha WRF450.
+Both are far more refined and purposeful than the DRZ and XR.

-If you fancy riding on the trails of Cambodia – go to the Ride Expeditions website right now or Contact us direct.
-With tours from a one-day taster, to an astounding seventeen days of adventure taking on the whole of the country and running through the whole year, we can provide the ultimate motorcycle expedition, from riding in the forests of Cambodia on Hondas to travelling through the Himalayas on classic Royal Enfields.
+If you fancy riding on the trails of Laos or Vietnam check out the tour videos below or contact us directly.
+With tours from a one-day taster, to an astounding seventeen days of adventure taking on the whole of the country and running through the whole year, we can provide the ultimate motorcycle expedition, from riding in the jungles of Laos on Hondas to travelling through the Himalayas on classic Royal Enfields.
 With a full support team, experienced local guides and some of the most beautiful scenery in the world, this will be a holiday you will never forget.